Introduction

 Horses and Riding

 Most of the horses were born on the ranch and they have all been trained by the owner of the ranch himself.
 There are quarter horses, paint horses and crossbreeds.
 There are horses for every level of rider so there is always a horse that matches your riding experiences and wishes.
-You can try different horses during your stay.

 There is a large indoor arena that is nice and cool during the hot Wyoming summers.
 The ranch also has a large outdoor arena.
 There are indoor and outdoor roundpens to train horses in and the ranch has stables but the horses spend most of their time outdoors, they stay in the field at night and in large paddocks during the day.